Rendition Circuit: 26-30 March 2004

 N85VM left its home base of Schenectady County Airport, New York (KSCH) in the early afternoon on 26 March 2004.
 After stopping off in Queensbury, New York (KGFL) and Palm Beach, Florida (KPBI), the aircraft landed in Washington Dulles International Airport (KIAD) just before midnight.
 It stayed on the tarmac throughout the day on 27 March, before leaving in the evening and flying direct to Guantanamo Bay (MUGM), landing at 22:40 GMT.

-It was at Guantnamo that, according to CIA officials speaking to the AP's Adam Goldman, Abu Zubaydah, al-Nashiri, al-Hawsawi and Binalshibh were loaded onto the aircraft.
-N85VM left after less than an hour at Guantnamo, and flew direct to Rabat, Morocco (GMME).
+It was at Guantanamo that, according to CIA officials speaking to the AP's Adam Goldman, Abu Zubaydah, al-Nashiri, al-Hawsawi and Binalshibh were loaded onto the aircraft.
+N85VM left after less than an hour at Guantanamo, and flew direct to Rabat, Morocco (GMME).
 Flight data collected by Ana Gomes confirms that the aircraft travelled through Portuguese airspace for 90 minutes in the early hours of the 28 March, while FAA data shows it landing in Rabat at 07:18 on 28 March.

 Having off-loaded the detainees, N85VM stayed in Rabat for about 36 hours, before flying back to Washington in the evening of 29 March, and then onto Schenectady, landing in the early hours of 30 March 2004.